 No local or district arrangements exist.

-Should the ISG or LEC believe the criteria for activation of the State Support PAWE are met, the Local Government ISG representative within the ISG or Operation Area Support Group (OASG) should notify the Controlling Agency or HMA of the situation and recommendation toa activate the State Support PAWE.
+Should the Local Government believe criteria for activation of the SSP – AeiE are met, local government representatives within the ISG or Operation Area Support Group (OASG) should notify the Controlling Agency or HMA of the situation and recommend to activate the SSP - AWiE.

+Nothing in the activation phase prevents the AWT from notifying the various resource providers, such as emergency shelters, to be prepared, before the PAWE is activated.

 5.3 Situation and Intelligence